NebulousLabs/Sia/doc/Developers.md

 Documentation should give a sense of what each function does, but should also give a sense of the overall architecture of the code.
 Where useful, examples should be provided, and common pitfalls should be explained.
-Anything that breaks other coventions in any way needs to have a comment, even if it is obvious why the convention had to be broken.
+Anything that breaks other conventions in any way needs to have a comment, even if it is obvious why the convention had to be broken.

 The goal of the codebase is to be accessible to newbies.
 Anything more advanced